The Pacific War Online Encyclopedia

 torpedo defenses but sprung several seams.
 A subsequent bomb hit

-started a fire near her forward magazine, and when orders were issued
+started a fire near her forward magazine, and when orders were

 to flood the magazine, the rear magazine was mistakenly flooded as